-About the Making Skills Work Index
+About the European Skills Index

-The Making Skills Work Index is a composite index comprised of three pillars, each of which measures a different aspect of a country's skills formation and matching system.
+The European Skills Index is a composite index comprised of three pillars, each of which measures a different aspect of a country's skills formation and matching system.
 These pillars are used to organise and aggregate 22 individual indicators that measure the performance of different parts of the skills formation and matching system.

 Pillar 1 'Development' measures training and education activities